rercek/Q_sensor-review/README.md

 ![Q_sensor with PIR AM312](./images/Q_sensor_PIR.jpg)

 This sensor seems to perform better than the radar.
 However, the PIR was triggered very often at first, even when there was no one in the room, but this behavior has disappeared.
 Since this type of sensor is very sensitive to power quality, these false triggers could be related to noise on the power line (3.3 V).
 Further investigation should be done.
-Another solution would be to use an HC SR501 PIR sensor which integrates a power drop out from 5V to 3.3V but the 5V line from the USB is not available on the PCB to test this solution.
+Another solution would be to use an HC-SR501 PIR sensor which integrates a power drop out from 5V to 3.3V but the 5V line from the USB is not available on a header of the PCB to test this solution.

 #### VOC Sensor (AGS10)